Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 “That’s because you are doing it wrong.”

-“How does one ‘listen wrong’?”
-She said sarcastically.
+“How does one ‘listen wrong’?” she retorted sarcastically.

-He stepped close to her then and in a soft voice gave her instructions.
+He stepped close to her and in a soft voice gave her instructions.

 She sighed, hoping it wasn’t some kind of trick that he had lured her into.